btcpayserver/btcpayserver-doc/FAQ.md

 ## Does BTCPay need my private key?

 Absolutely not.
-The fact that BTCPay Server never needs access to your master private key is a huge security advantage.
+The fact that BTCPay Server never needs access to your master private key for on-chain transactions is a huge security advantage.
 Even if your server gets hacked, your funds from the on-chain transactions are always safe.
 Securing your on-chain funds, comes down to [securing your wallet](https://btcinformation.org/en/secure-your-wallet).

+If you have a lightning node, BTCPay technically has access to the keys (macarons) of your LN.

 ### Address re-use - How BTCPay creates a different address?